Key Application Areas for Integrated Photonics

 About the sponsor: PhotonDelta

-PhotonDelta is a growth accelerator for the Dutch integrated photonics industry.
+PhotonDelta (EXTERNAL) (EXTERNAL) is a growth accelerator for the Dutch integrated photonics industry.
 Its objective is to promote the adoption of integrated photonics and support companies to get prioritized access to the Dutch Integrated Photonics supply chain.
 Furthermore, PhotonDelta runs a new business creation program that provides companies, ranging from startups to SMEs and big organizations, with access to strategy, market, and funds.

 Through its wide network within the industry, PhotonDelta has gathered insights on market trends, challenges, and product roadmaps.
 This information is used to drive business creation, investments, and strategic technology roadmaps.
 Furthermore, PhotonDelta actively supports start-ups and SMEs to facilitate their involvement with the Dutch integrated photonic supply chain.
 This includes facilitating options for establishing a solid presence in the Netherlands.